-FREE/REDUCED MEAL STATUS Even though lunches are being provided for free, parents/guardians are required to complete a new application for free/reduced lunches.
+FREE/REDUCED MEAL STATUS A new application must be filled out at the beginning of each school year.
 An application for free or reduced lunches can be obtained from the student's sending school.
 The Monroe Career & Technical Institute does not process the applications and relies solely on the information sent to us from the student's home school.
 All free and reduced statuses will revert to paid 30 school days into the new year unless a new application has been received from the student's sending school.
 If it is determined that a student is no longer eligible for free or reduced lunch, the parent/guardian will be responsible for any amount of money due.